 One of the output indicators of the T-TEL programme is for tutors to demonstrate an understanding of the National Teachers' Standards.
 Input from qualitative interviews revealed that tutors had a good understanding of the teachers' standards and made effort to apply them.
 Most tutors explained that the NTS is a quality benchmark of which all teachers in Ghana must emulate.
 The qualitative survey sought to find out from tutors the challenges faced in applying the NTS.
 The main challenges stated by tutors are inadequate time per period and overloaded content of the syllabus.
 During focus group discussions, tutors indicated that they do not have the luxury of time to go into details of applying all the requirements of the NTS especially since they needed to finish the syllabus before it gets to examination period.
-Further, a few tutors engaged in focus groups appeared to suggest that although they have a general understanding of the NTS, they have inadequate understanding of the three domains of the NTS and how they are application.
+Further, a few tutors engaged in focus groups appeared to suggest that although they have a general understanding of the NTS, they have inadequate understanding of the three domains of the NTS and how they are applied9.
+As a result, they need further capacity building and refresher training programmes on the NTS in order to improve its application.
 Examining whether virtual teaching has affected the application of the NTS, majority of tutors seemed to suggest that virtual teaching has somewhat had some impact on the application of the NTS.
 Some tutors revealed that they are challenged by inadequate TLMs and active participation of student teachers in practical sessions.
 These tutors explained that the usage of appropriate TLMs during lesson delivery would make teaching more practical and enhance students' learning and understanding.
 Also, since lessons were carried out online, they were unable to carry out the practical aspect of what was being taught.
 Here are some qualitative verbatims from tutors' focus group discussion: